DelphiClubItalia/PKCS7Extractor/README.md

 ## Projects for the future

-- Manage signature to verify it's validity.
-- Managing certificate store to select which CAs are authoritative.
+This library was born for a goal  which at the moment appears to be fully achieved.\
+Given the longevity of the version we believe that a this time the library can be considered stable and complete.\
+Therefore no other features will be added, some sub-version could be published for the following reasons:
+- Fixes and improvements.
-- Making this unit compatible with all versions of Delphi.
+- Making this unit compatible with all versions of Delphi or other Object Pascal compilers.
-- Have the tests results for all Delphi versions, managing a network of volunteers to be able to provide these on each new release.
 - Compatibility with all possible versions of [OpenSSL](https://www.openssl.org).

 ## Thanks